 - That being said, with limited frequencies, lack of connections, and no lounges, JetBlue does face an uphill battle with attracting business traffic and corporate contracts

-JetBlue has announced that it will start flying to Paris as of the summer of 2023.
-The airline will initially fly from New York, and will add service from Boston at a later date.
-Beyond that, details are limited as of now, as no schedule or exact launch date has been revealed.
+JetBlue has announced that it will start flying to Paris as of June 2023.
+The airline will initially fly daily from New York, and will add service from Boston at a later date.
+Tickets are now on sale, and introductory fares are quite attractive.

-This shouldn’t really come as a surprise to anyone, as we knew that JetBlue was planning on making Paris its next transatlantic destination.
-I’m excited to see this JetBlue expand into this market.
+This new service shouldn’t really come as a surprise to anyone, as we knew that JetBlue was planning on making Paris its next transatlantic destination.
+I’m excited to see JetBlue expand into this market.

 What do you make of JetBlue’s expansion to Paris?